CAPITAL IMPROVEMENT PROGRAM

 Project No.: WT2103

-Location: Los Cerritos Wetlands and Hellman Ranch
+Location: Los Cerritos Wetlands and Hellman Ranch (north of 1st Street @ PCH)

 Project Team: Contractor (TBD)

-Funding Source and Budget: $38,343 - Water Enterprise
+Funding Source and Budget: Water Enterprise & Drinking Water State Revolving Fund

-Projected Construction Timeline: December 2025 - March 2026
+Projected Construction Timeline: Early 2026

 -